coreymcculley/machine-learning-challenge/README.md

 ## Model 2
 Added the orbital transit time, impact (distance from stellar object), planet radius (koi_prad),  planet temp (koi_teq), and star temp (koi_steff).
 Model accuracy increased slightly, but by looking at the random forest importance scores, I see that that first 4 variables have low importance.
 They will be removed and I will look for additional info in next model.

+## Model 3
+Adding more of the star properties while removing the initial model variables.
+Accuracy decreased slightly but was still around 50%.